-- In 2018 Le Chéile's staff and volunteers worked with 222 young people and 76 parents/carers nationally. - Le Chéile provided 1,243 youth mentoring sessions and 623 parent mentoring sessions, with a total of 3,100 hours of mentoring to vulnerable young people and parents. - Le Chéile provided a range of Parenting Programmes and can link parents to locally available parenting programmes such as Parents Plus, and Non-Violent Resistance Programme. - Le Chéile coordinated 5 Strengthening Family Programmes at national level, on behalf of the Probation Service. - In 2018 the Restorative Justice Project worked with 31 young people.
-We also delivered training in Restorative Justice to 22 professionals and volunteers. - The pilot mentoring initiative for parents/carers of young people in Oberstown continued to grow and develop, in partnership with Oberstown Children Detention Campus. - The second bi-annual national volunteer conference was held in Portlaoise on September 29th 2018, on the theme of 'Building Resilience, Being Mindful of Trauma'. - The Cork region celebrated 10 years of mentoring, at an event attended by Minister Stanton TD.

-The Board approved a proposal to change our name to 'Le Cheile Mentoring', to distinguish us from other 'Le Cheiles' and to highlight our core service.
+- In 2019 Le Chéile's staff and volunteers worked with 237 young people and 78 parents/carers nationally. - Le Chéile provided 1230 youth mentoring sessions and 528 parent mentoring sessions, with a total of 2617 hours of mentoring to vulnerable young people and parents. - Le Chéile provided a range of Parenting Programmes and linked parents to locally available Parenting Programmes such as Parents Plus, and Non-Violent Resistance Programme. - Le Chéile supported 6 Strengthening Family Programmes at national level, on behalf of the Probation Service. - In 2019 the Restorative Justice Project worked with 33 young people.
+We also delivered training in Restorative Justice to 28 professionals and volunteers. - The pilot mentoring initiative for parents/carers of young people in Oberstown was independently evaluated and continued to grow and develop, in partnership with Oberstown Children Detention Campus. - The Cork region celebrated 10 years of mentoring, at an event attended by Minister of State for Equality, Immigration and Integration David Stanton TD. - In October 2019, we ran our first public seminar titled 'Supporting Families to improve youth justice outcomes', which featured Dr Niall Muldoon Ombudsman for Children and Prof Ursula Kilkelly. - In 2019 the Directors of Le Cheile Mentoring approved compliance with the Charity Regulators Governance Code. - The Board approved a proposal to change our name to 'Le Cheile Mentoring', to distinguish us from other 'Le Cheiles' and to highlight our core service.

-The Board would like to thank Le Chéile's staff and the over 230 volunteers for their hard work (3,451 hours) in delivering Le Cheile's services and for their continued commitment and dedication to the young people and parents with whom we work.
+The Board would like to thank Le Chéile's staff and the over 230 volunteers for their hard work in delivering Le Cheile's services and for their continued commitment and dedication to the young people and parents with whom we work.